Contracts and IP

 What level of detail is needed on the budget and who supplies this?

-The example table below will be included in the full proposal (instructions to come).
+The example table below will be included in the full proposal.
+Detailed instructions are outlined in the full proposal template.

 - Industry in-kind: Industry provides these cost estimates, broken down by labor, travel, and procurements.
 Procurements are unlikely and will require justification.
 A minimum in-kind contribution of 20% of the above DOE funding is required.